top of page

 Is your sport fair?
 We’ve awarded the Women’s Rights Network Fair Sport Awards to those sports that have fair and safe policies for women and girls from grassroots through to elite.

-Are they one of our "Fair Sport Award" winners or a rotten tomato?
+Are they one of our "Fair Sport Award" winners or are they unlawful?

 SAVE WOMEN'S